Read the Trace, Steer the Path: Trajectory-Aware Reinforcement Learning for Diffusion Language Models

 - Matches tree-structured baseline performance with less than one third of the compute.

-From source RSS / original summaryarXiv:2606.
-04396v1 Announce Type: new Abstract: Diffusion large language models (dLLMs) generate responses by iteratively unmasking and revising many positions in parallel.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04396v1 Announce Type: new Abstract: Diffusion (dLLMs) generate responses by iteratively unmasking and revising many positions in parallel.
 This process leaves a rich denoising trace depicting which tokens become confident, which remain unstable, and when commitments form.
 Existing dLLM reinforcement learning methods use this signal only weakly.
 Flat rollouts are cheap, but assign a single outcome reward to the whole trajectory.

 Want this in your inbox every morning?